+The College effectively uses its human resources to achieve its missions and to improve academic quality and institutional effectiveness.
 Solano Community College's administrators, classified staff, and faculty share responsibility in maintaining the integrity of the College's mission and institutional effectiveness.
-Hiring priorities are determined through the annual Unit Planning process and funded through the budget prioritization process to ensure a linkage with the College's Strategic Direction.
+Hiring priorities are determined through program review and funded through the budget prioritization process to ensure a linkage with the College's integrated planning.
 As a result, the College has enough staff, management, faculty, and administration with appropriate qualifications to support the education, technological, physical, and administrative operations of the College.